Barrow upon Humber

 Barrow upon Humber is a village and civil parish in North Lincolnshire, England.
-The population (including Barrow Hann) at the 2011 census was 3,022.
+The population at the 2021 census was about 3,000.

-The village is situated near the Humber, about 3 mi east from Barton-upon-Humber.
+The village is near the Humber, about 3 mi east from Barton-upon-Humber.
 The small port of Barrow Haven, 1.5 mi north, on the railway line from Cleethorpes and Grimsby to Barton-upon-Humber handles timber from Latvia and Estonia.

 History

 Barrow contains the site of a late Anglo-Saxon monastery, which has been fully excavated.
 The location is now built over, but is marked by a plaque in the village.
 King Wulfhere gave land to Caedda (Saint Chad) in the 7th century at Ad Barvae (at the wood).

-It was on this site that the monastery was developed.
-The street adjacent to the monastery site is still known as St. Chad.

-A windmill, known as Rigg's Mill, was located on the western side of the village but was largely demolished in 1928.

-A limestone quarry existed on the south side of the village.
-Limestone was baked in retorts during the preparation of slaked lime.
-Remains of the retorts can be found on private property close to the quarry.

-The village was bombed during the Second World War.
-Names of civilians killed are recorded on the cenotaph on the church grounds.
-Several unexploded bombs were removed from the village by military bomb disposal experts.
-It is possible that a German bomber dumped its bombs on the village instead of the intended nearby heavily defended target of Hull.

 Culture and community

-According to the 2001 census Barrow upon Humber had a population of 2,745.

-For many years the village supported a mummers troupe known as the Plough-Jags.
-Such troupes were associated with the festivities of Plough Monday which marked the opening of the agricultural year.